What you must know about 529 plans

 "People think if I have $100 saved in a 529 plan, that means I'm getting $100 less in financial aid.
 That is wrong," says Ritter.
 "About 5.6 percent of a parent's assets are expected to be used for college.
 That means for every $100 that the parent has saved, their financial aid would be reduced $5.60."

 Money stored in a 529 plan will impact your federal financial aid package, but not as much as funds stored in some other types of accounts.
 The Department of Education reports that every dollar stored in a 529 account in a parent's name will subtract up to 5.6 cents from your family's federal need-based financial aid package.
-By contrast, funds stored in checking and savings accounts in a child's name will subtract up to 20 cents per dollar from federal financial aid, whereas funds kept in an individual retirement account in either the parent or child's name won't be considered at all until the family begins taking withdrawals.
+By contrast, funds stored in checking and savings accounts in a child's name will subtract up to 20 cents per dollar from federal financial aid, whereas funds kept in an individual retirement account in either the parent or child's name won't be considered at all until the family begins taking withdrawals, at which point those funds would be considered untaxed income and could make a drastic impact on financial aid.

 Relatives can help (and also hurt)